naufalkr/DES-encryption-and-decryption/README.md

 # DES-encryption-decryption-key-generator
-Python implementation of DES algorithm for encryption, decryption, and key generation
+Python implementation of DES algorithm for encryption, decryption, and key generate